top of page

 Dame Julia is passionate and knowledgable about building cross-sector partnerships in the most deprived communities.

-As Special Adviser to the then Prince's Charities from 2008 to 2014 she led the Place based Partnerships in five communities across the UK - majoring on Burnley and Burslem and working to convene the private, public and community sector to tackle the key economic and social issues, building in Place Co-ordinators and Business Connectors.
+As Special Adviser to the then Prince's Charities from 2008 to 2014, she led place-based partnerships in five communities across the UK, majoring on Burnley and Burslem and convening private, public, and community sectors to tackle key economic and social issues.

 Fylde Coast Responsible BN.jpg